White rangoli designs Wednesday kolam

 The first kolam can be drawn with dots and free hand too.
 This is with a dot circular dot grid around a central dot.
 The central lines can be seen curved around the dots.
 The other motifs are extended from there.

 This is a free hand kolam and can be also drawn with dots.
 The kaavi border indicates that it is drawn on a day when a festival celebrated on a Wednesday.
-Please see the vasal padi decorated with a border ( Gadapa muggulu my mother used to say ).
+Please see the vasal padi decorated with a border ( Gadapa muggulu my mother called them ).

 This is my standard decoration for the sill at the entrance .
 Two sets of lines with neli or curved lines on either side.
 A lotus pattern is drawn between them.
 Next comes the small rangoli motif at the base of the vasal padi.
 Then I start the main kolam.I also draw a kolam with a piece of chalk near the gas stove at night after cleaning the stove and kitchen counter.
 We can also draw with rice flour on the kitchen counter but kola podi should be avoided , obviously to avoid it getting mixed with the recipes we prepare.